braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze/data_points.md

 #### CSV

-Custom attributes uploaded via CSV count towards your data points, however csv imports for segmentation purposes (imports made with `external_id` as the only field) will not consume data points.
+Custom attributes uploaded via CSV count towards your data points, however CSV imports for segmentation purposes (imports made with `external_id` as the only field) will not consume data points.

 #### Arrays